Demographics of Iceland

 During those years of occupation, a large amount of development was undertaken to improve the infrastructure of Iceland.
 Things such as what is now known as Keflavik International Airport, new hospitals, harbor upgrades, and major road construction.
 These developments proved to be highly beneficial to the growth of Iceland but were also controversial as much of the population continued to protest their neutrality while still cooperating with the Allied forces.

-As the war was nearing conclusion, on June 17, 1944, Iceland voted for independence from Denmark with a 98% approval rate.
+As the war was nearing a conclusion, on June 17, 1944, Iceland voted for independence from Denmark with a 98% approval rate.
 It had been agreed that at the end of the war the Americans would leave, but that turned out to be a hollow promise as the Cold War soon started and the strategic position of Iceland continued to be both a benefit and a detriment to the full independence of Iceland.